defenseunicorns-dashdays/uds-package-jupyter/README.md

 > [!WARNING]
 > This UDS Zarf Package is an experimental Dash Days project, it could be the basis for a maintained package but is **NOT** ready for production use.

+> [!NOTE]
+> To provide your own Jupyter Hub environment you should override the `singleuser.image` value in your bundle config to one specific to your environment.
+You can see how the default image was built in the `singleuser-image/` folder.

 ## Prerequisites

 This package relies on [UDS Core](https://github.com/defenseunicorns/uds-core) to be setup within your cluster.